 God put Abraham to severe test:

 By faith Abraham, when put to the test, offered up Isaac.
 He who had received the promises was ready to offer up his only son, of whom he had been told, “It is through Isaac that descendants shall be named for you.”
 He considered the fact that God is able even to raise someone from the dead—and figuratively speaking, he did receive him back.
 (Hebrews 11:17-19)

 Abraham passed the test because Abraham believed God.
 He did hot focus on the circumstance that surrounded him.
-He held onto the Word and promises of.of God.
-In our lives we are tested.
-The enemy brings us circumstanced to make us doubt God’s word.
-We may wonder if God still loves us, if he is still with us.
+He held onto the Word and promises of God.
+In our lives, we are tested.
+The enemy brings us circumstances to make us doubt God’s word.
+We may wonder if God still loves us if he is still with us.
 If we are not careful, we may begin to blame our troubles on God.

 But God is still with us.
 He does still love us.

 “For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.”
 (John 3:16)

 The psalmist wrote:

 but abundantly repays the one who acts haughtily.